osiam/connector4java/README.md

 ## Short OSIAM introduction

 OSIAM provides an easy and secure oauth2 standard login of users.
-It is also possible to asign users to groups with different roles.
+It is also possible to assign users to groups with different roles.

-It is possible to run a dedicated OSIAM User and Group Server or to connect to an existing identitiy provider (like login over facebook).
+It is possible to run a dedicated OSIAM User and Group Server or to connect to an existing identity provider (like login over facebook).

 OSIAM provides three different ways to log in: